ranbureand/sitefolio/_projects/sempiternity-2.markdown

     %}
 </div>

-The simple interface of the site lets readers fully **focus on the content** of the pieces, without the risk of being distracted by any unneeded graphical interference.
+The simple interface of the site lets readers fully **focus on the content** of the pieces without the risk of being distracted by any unneeded graphical interference.

-The content readability is always at its best thanks to a robust **responsive adaptive layout** and a flexible **responsive typography**.
+The content readability is always at its best thanks to a robust **responsive adaptive layout** and flexible **responsive typography**.

 <div class="figures">
     {% include image.html